thephpleague/commonmark/UPGRADE.md

 ### More Delimiter Changes

 The `Delimiter` class is now `final`.
-Due to how the class methods are very specific to how the (unstable) spec defines how to parse delimiters, we will not support custom delimiter sub-classes in the near future.
+We've extracted a `DelimiterInterface` you can use to mock a `Delimiter` or create your own custom ones if needed.
+All `Delimiter` type hints have been replaced with a type hint for the interface.

 We also renamed the following methods: